-If there’s one thing I want – scrap that – I NEED you guys to make, it’s this protein cheesecake.
-I swear it’s one of the best things I’ve ever eaten.
-You must put some time aside and give it a go, it will throw your tastebuds into a frenzy; they won’t know what hit them.
-As soon as your mouth closes around the fork, an entire symphony of nommmmmm descends upon you and you’re left sitting (or standing) there wondering, ‘what sort of WIZARDRY is this….!?’
+You must put some time aside and give this Protein Cheesecake a go!
+It will throw your tastebuds into a frenzy; they won’t know what hit them.
+As soon as your mouth closes around the fork, an entire symphony of flavour descends upon you and you’re left sitting (or standing) there wondering, ‘what sort of WIZARDRY is this….!?’
 So, let’s talk about it.
 Let’s talk about this cheesecake’s wizardry:

 It comes primarily from PB&J flavouring powder.
-You’ve probably had it, unwittingly, if you’ve ever had a Peanut Butter & Jelly protein bar (like this one).
+You’ve probably had it, unwittingly, if you’ve ever had a Peanut Butter & Jelly protein bar.
 It tastes exactly like a peanut butter & jelly sandwich – in powder form.

 Ingredients for the base (see Note 1 for a comment on this):